52 Weird and Unique Things To Do In Tokyo

 Did you even visit Japan if you don’t have a something Hello Kitty-related to prove it?

 Visit some of Japan’s most famous characters at Sanrio Puriland.
-Take pictures with Hello Kitty and My Melody, watch performances by your favorite characters, and take home plenty of souvenirs from the gift shop.
+Take pictures with all of your favorite Sanrio characters like Hello Kitty and My Melody, watch their live performances, and take home plenty of souvenirs from the gift shops.

 Book through Klook to get discounted tickets for Sanrio Puriland.